Class NP

 Given a set of cities, the distances between them, and a number \(k\), is there a tour that visits each city exactly once, returns to the starting city, and has total distance \(\leq k\)?

-The decision version of TSP is NP-complete.
-The optimization version - which asks for the shortest possible Hamiltonian cycle — is NP-hard but not NP-complete, because it is not a decision problem and thus does not belong to NP in the formal sense.
+The decision version of TSP is a classical NP-complete problem (proved via reduction from the Hamiltonian cycle problem).
+The optimization version — which asks for a tour of minimum total weight, rather than testing whether one of weight \(\leq k\) exists — is NP-hard but not NP-complete, because it is not a decision problem and thus does not belong to NP in the formal sense.

 Under the widely believed assumption that \(P \neq NP\), the landscape of complexity classes is as follows: